t3l3machus/hoaxshell/README.md

 <img src="https://img.shields.io/badge/Maintained%3F-Yes-96c40f">
 ## Purpose

 hoaxshell is an unconventional Windows reverse shell, currently undetected by Microsoft Defender and other AV solutions as it is solely based on http(s) traffic.
-The tool is easy to use, it produces it's own PowerShell base64 encoded or raw payload, it supports session restoration and encryption (ssl).
+The tool is easy to use, it generates it's own PowerShell payload and it supports encryption (ssl).

-So far, it has been tested on fully updated Windows 10 Pro and Windows 11 Enterprise boxes (see video and screenshots).
+So far, it has been tested on fully updated **Windows 11 Enterprise** and **Windows 10 Pro** boxes (see video and screenshots).

 ### Video Presentation
 https://www.youtube.com/